Governance Statement

 • Governance – that governance arrangements do not meet best practice

 Corporate governance structures and systems are in place to meet all legal requirements, together with any additional funder governance requirements.
 A variety of internal groups ensure governance and compliance issues are actively managed and the Board Audit Committee scrutinises the overall approach to internal control.
-Sport England/ UK Sport published new Code of Governance for Sport during the year and an Action Plan is now in place to meet the Tier 3 requirements where gaps were identified internally.
-We also hold Quest’s Sport for Development accreditation with an ‘Excellent’ rating.
+Sport England/ UK Sport published a new Code of Governance for Sport during 2021/2 and an Action Plan is now in place to meet the Tier 3 requirements where gaps were identified internally.
+Sport England commissioned BDO to review our governance arrangements during the year and they were able to reach an overall opinion that these are ‘Good’.
+Upon the most recent assessment by Quest, in respect of their Sport for Development accreditation, StreetGames was rated ‘excellent’.

 • Safeguarding – that a major incident takes place at a StreetGames event or LTO funded activity

-In April 2020 StreetGames attained the Preliminary Standard of the Child Protection in Sport Unit’s Safeguarding Standards.
-We are currently working towards the Intermediate Standard.
+In April 2023 StreetGames attained the Intermediate Standard of the Child Protection in Sport Unit’s Safeguarding Standards.
+We are currently working towards the Advanced Standard.

 • Data Protection – that StreetGames or its partners inadvertently disclose personal data